AdobeDocs/experience-manager-65.en/help/forms/developing/invoking-aem-forms-using-web.md

     * Service's SOAP endpoint parameter Default Protocol For Output Blob Objects is set to Smart.

-      For each service with a SOAP endpoint, the administration console allows you to specify the transmission protocol for any returned blobs.
+      For each service with a SOAP endpoint, the administration console lets you specify the transmission protocol for any returned blobs.
 (See [administration help](https://www.adobe.com/go/learn_aemforms_admin_63).)

     * AEM Forms service takes one or more documents as input.